 Hi Bold Bakers!

-A good Swiss Meringue Buttercream recipe is essential for all Bold Bakers!
+A good Swiss Meringue Buttercream Frosting recipe is essential for all Bold Bakers!
 However buttercream and frostings are recipes that many bakers find tricky.
 Whether the recipe was off or the method wasn’t clear enough, it’s sometimes difficult to get good results.

 I say you will struggle no more!
 Not while I’m around anyways.
 I’m sharing this recipe along with a step-by-step video that will give you great and consistent results every time you make it.